polterguy/magic/README.md

 }
 ```

-Then somewhere else in your application you can do the following.
+Then somewhere else in your application, in a completely different module, you can do the following.

 ```csharp
 using magic.common.contracts;